andersmmg/LockAndBlock/README.md

 ### Planned Possible Features:

-- Lockable doors
-- Remotely triggered mines
+- Some kind of security cameras

 Please note that these features are planned possibilities and not guaranteed.
 As a solo developer, I'll do my best to implement them, but development priorities may change.